MAvRK7/RAG-Learning/README.md

 - python
 - imports: os, numpy, faiss, OpenAI
 - pip install sentence-transformers faiss-cpu numpy python-dotenv openai
-- you would need an API Key from openrouter to use the LLM
+- you would need an API Key from openrouter to use the LLM.
+The LLM used here is the nemotron-3-nano-30b-a3b by NVIDIA, but any LLM works

 # Organization: